AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 The Average Rates of Car Insurance in Hawaii

 However, car insurance rates in Hawaii vary widely depending on the coverage and the place you live.
-If you have full coverage, expect to pay more than $1,125 annually.
+If you have full coverage, expect to pay more than you would for minimum.
 You might pay as little as $345 a year for minimum coverage.

 Aside from your location, several other factors affect your car insurance rates.
 These factors include your age, how much driving you do, and your driving history.
 Younger drivers and those with a poor driving record pay more than older drivers or those with a clean driving record.